- School of Graduate and Professional Studies Home

 - Two satisfactory references—one from current or previous employer and one from a faculty member.

-[ALL UNIVERSITY TRANSCRIPTS, must be sent directly from that institution to the School of Graduate and Professional Studies of Asbury University.
+[ALL UNIVERSITY TRANSCRIPTS, must be sent directly from that institution to the School of Communication Arts at Asbury University.
 Hand-carried transcripts may be used for evaluation only.
 Hand-carried transcripts are NOT acceptable as final, official transcripts.]

 Please visit the School of Communication Arts: MA in Communications webpage for more specific information regarding academic and program requirements.